 - Average response time 3.82s compare to 13.46s without CDN.

 - 90% response time 9.6s compare to 26.73s without CDN.

 Google Cloud CDN made my website load faster for and increased the throughput.
-This test was on test instance of WordPress without any caching plugin.
+The performance looks promising, and if you’re already on GCP, then you may want to take advantage of their low-latency CDN.